 Want Your Child To Eat (Almost) Everything?
-Skip The 'Kids Menu'
+There Is A Way

 Experts will tell you that if you want to raise a kid who eats just about everything, you should feed them what you eat — assuming you're eating a varied, healthy diet.
 It's what most cultures have done for most of human history.